 With so many recent Marvel events hooked around evolutionary themes, however — Inhumanity, House of M and “Decimation,” even Avengers Vs. X-Men if you focus on the Phoenix restarting the mutant race and putting humanity on the defensive angle — there’s something to be done with the idea of the High Evolutionary revisiting Earth and deciding that he’s unsure about the way things are turning out without his guidance.

-Citizen Kang8 of 12On the one hand, it’s tempting to look at a lot of Rick Remender’s recent Uncanny Avengers work as a version of this 1992 crossover between the Captain America, Thor, Fantastic Four and Avengers annuals, in which the heroes end up being manipulated by the time-traveling super villain in his attempts to rule the world — but that’s mostly because Kang only has two plots, and one of those was Kurt Busiek’s climactic Avengers storyline, which is the sort of thing you can’t do twice.
+Citizen Kang8 of 12On the one hand, it’s tempting to look at Mark Waid's current Avengers run as a version of this 1992 crossover between the Captain America, Thor, Fantastic Four and Avengers annuals, in which the heroes end up being manipulated by the time-traveling super villain in his attempts to rule the world — but that’s mostly because Kang only has two plots, and one of those was Kurt Busiek’s climactic Avengers storyline, which is the sort of thing you can’t do twice.

 But a fast-paced storyline that throws its heroes to different points in time with Kang being a deranged puppet master with an overly-convoluted plan at the heart of things?
 This is what the character was built for, and if that can be served up with a pun relating to one of the most important films in cinema history and a lack of angst following the return trip?
 Who could say no — and why would they want to?!?